Soap: Lemon Lavender

 Treat your skin to a natural body and face soap made soothing coconut milk, oil balancing kaolin clay, and shea and mango butters to help soften and moisturize skin.
 A touch of lemon peel adds gentle exfoliation while the essential oils add a zesty citrus scent with a hint of lavender.

 A natural complexion and body soap enriched with organic virgin shea butter, mango butter, and creamy coconut milk to soothe, moisturize and soften skin.

 Loaded with organic mango butter, an ideal moisturizer for all skin types, that has been used in the tropics for its skin softening, soothing, moisturizing, and protective properties for ages.
 Moisturizing organic unrefined Shea Butter helps soothe skin and ease the symptoms of irritated skin issues.
 A touch of dried lavender flowers and lemon peel is added for gentle exfoliation.

 The delightful blend of zesty lemon and lime essential oils with a touch of calming lavender will refresh your spirit and yet relax your senses.
-The warm color of this creamy soap comes from French Pink Kaolin Clay.
+The essential oil blend also helps tone, cleanse and purify skin.

 What Should I Use With My Natural Soap to Clean My Body?

 The purpose of soap is to combine with oil and dirt on the body, which allows water to wash it away.
 The method you use to cleanse your skin is really a personal preference.
 We thought we would share just a few examples.

 Bar Bathers rub the bar directly on their skin to create a creamy lather.
 Massaging the velvety lather into your skin before rinsing allows you to experience the best moisturizing properties of the soap.
 This is definitely the best way to use exfoliating soaps.